intento/intento-api/README.md

 It is not very handy, because some tokens expire just after an hour, so you have to regenerate them each hour.
 Even if this process can be automated it takes much extra work: you need to catch this particular situation, regenerate a token, resend a bunch of requests which happen to be called with the expired token.
 The situation becomes harder when you run large async jobs that could take more time than a token lifetime.
 In this situation a part of such request will fail, so you need to split your requests into smaller parts or resubmit failed tasks with a new token.
 It is painful.

 We provide a much more convenient and hassle-free way to work with temporary credentials.
-You can provide us with all the required information to generate temporary tokens ([delegate us the required credentials](delegated_credentials.md) and choose a name for it, the `credential_id`), and we take care of the whole process, automatically regenerating tokens when it's needed and substituting an actual token in the request to a provider.
+You can provide us with all the required information to generate temporary tokens.
+The fastest way to set up Google AutoML with Intento is our [Stored Credentials Manager](https://console.inten.to/credentials).

+Or ([delegate us the required credentials through the API](delegated_credentials.md) and choose a name for it, the `credential_id`), and we take care of the whole process, automatically regenerating tokens when it's needed and substituting an actual token in the request to a provider.
 You pass a credential id (which is constant now), and we do all the job with translating it to always-working tokens.

 A request with delegated credentials looks like this: